wavemaker/docs/learn/app-development/custom-widgets/enterprise-marketplace.md

 ---

 Enterprise marketplace allows artifacts to be published by teams to be used across multiple teams.
 WaveMaker already has the feature to publish artifacts within the team where the members of the team can share and use the published artifacts.
-Now, with this feature teams will be able to share any artifact over marketplace and improve collaboration, reusability, while using new or existing prefabs.
+Now, with this feature teams will be able to share any artifact over marketplace and improve collaboration, reusability, while using new or existing Prefabs.

 :::note
 Enterprise Marketplace is available only with WaveMaker Enterprise version of the product and not available on wavemakeronline.com